Emergency Dentist in Weston

 Do not self-medicate, we know that you can feel great pain and that can lead you to make hasty decisions that are not in your best interest.
-Therefore, avoid taking Aspirin or Ibuprofen for any Dental Emergency because they are anticoagulants and can increase bleeding, our Dentists recommendation is that you take acetaminophen to reduce pain, also, read the instructions and make sure you take the recommended dose.
+Therefore, avoid taking Aspirin or Ibuprofen for any Dental Emergency because they are anticoagulants and can increase bleeding, our Weston Dentist recommendation is that you take acetaminophen to reduce pain, also, read the instructions and make sure you take the recommended dose.

 If the pain is so severe that it can not be tolerated please call 911 or go to the nearest hospital.